klitscher/adj/docs/index.md

 # AmbientDJ (adj)

-AmbientDJ is a tool for Dungeons and Dragons DMs to create a more immersive experience for their players.
-AmbientDJ allows DMs to create a playlist on the fly that fits the "mood" of whatever situation is currently happening: danger, battle, tavern, city, climax etc. AmbientDJ will then generate a playlist of the user's songs which match those "moods" and commence playing it.
+AmbientDJ is a tool for Dungeons and Dragons DMs to create a more immersive experience for their players through ambient background music.

 | Initial Setup | Main Screen |
 | ------------- | ----------- |